reesesun/reese-markdown-cv/index.md

 *Chicago, IL*

 - Contributed to the development of the facility's social media campaign.
-- Assised in the rehabilitation of canines including stretching, walking, climbing, and balance exercises.
+- Assisted in the rehabilitation of canines including stretching, walking, climbing, and balance exercises.

 ### Phoenix Rehabilitation and Health Services `Sep 2017 - Dec 2018`
 *State College, PA*

 - Assisted in overground and aquatic exercise instruction to patients with primarily orthopedic conditions.
-- Provided superlative care in collaboration with other clinical professions including PTAs and chiropractors.
+- Provided superlative care in collaboration with other clinical professionals including PTAs and chiropractors.

 ### UPMC Mercy `June 2018 - July 2018`
 *Pittsburgh, PA*

 - Observed and assisted physical therapists in delivering patient care in inpatient neuro setting.
-- Prepared and organized of equipment and maintained a clean and safe environment.
+- Prepared and organized equipment and maintained a clean and safe environment.

 ## Research Experience